mukundanr/GenAI-Labs/README.md

-Projects that I worked on for "AI Product Management" certification
+Projects that I worked on for **Generative AI Product Management** certification